PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 - Gather specific intel on attachment of Silver Flame agents.
 - Assess opportunities for discreet acquisition of the artifact.

 **Priority:** High.
-Potential significant value to Clan operations.
-Potential significant detriment to Church operations in Sharn if acquired.
+Potential for significant value to Clan operations.
+Acquisition may result in significant blow to CotSF operations in Sharn.

 **End of Brief**